keanemind/thoughts/content/post/the-cactus-cafe.md

 The cars stopped and the walk signal lit up.
 Stepping over the multicolored lines of the crosswalk, we approached the bus stop on the other side of the street, and I suddenly became aware that a man there was singing an opera tune at the top of his lungs.
 I was so distracted by the mystery drums that I had failed to notice this man belting out to the sky, vibrato and all, oblivious to the people walking by him.

-Stepping over the multicolored lines of the crosswalk, we approached the other side of the street.
-I was so distracted by the mystery drums that I failed to notice a man belting out an opera tune in front of me.
-I suddenly became aware of him as I stepped from the pavement onto the sidewalk.
-He stood next to a bus stop singing at the top of his lungs accompanied only by the sounds of the road, looking up to the sky and oblivious to the people walking by him.
+Despite the new, discordant sound filling the air, I could tell that the percussion was getting ever louder as we walked past the stop.

+"Where's it coming from?"
+I wondered aloud.

-"The music's right there," Kunal said, gesturing toward the opera man.
+"What are you looking for?
+The music's right there," said Kunal, gesturing behind us toward the opera man.

-I rolled my eyes and opted to ignore his trolling this time.
-We were right in front of the University Union now.
-Abruptly, the drums stopped and I heard clapping and cheering that seemed to be coming from within the Union,
+I rolled my eyes, opting not to reward his obvious trolling with any response.
+I was starting to get a little agitated.
+Perplexingly, the music sounded closer than ever, and yet still far away.
+Abruptly, the drums stopped, and the sounds of clapping and cheering emanated from the University Union.

-"Let's go find out where it's coming from," I urged my company.
+"Let's go find out what's happening," I urged my companions.

-Without protest, Bala and Kunal followed me into the Union.
+Without protest, Bala and Kunal followed me into the building.

-\---

-It was around 9:00 PM, and I was walking down Guadalupe with my roommate and my close friend, who was visiting campus from his apartment in North Austin.
-We were making our way toward Gregory Gym to play a bit of basketball before the gym closed.
-Dusk was falling quickly, and in the distance I could hear a drum kit being played.
-We walked over the rainbow crosswalk and past a bus station, where a man stood singing an opera-sounding tune that conspicuously clashed with the contemporary music that grew louder with each step.

-As we approached the University Union, I realized that the music was coming from inside.